Beginning the Application Process

 Submit Your Application via LSAC

-LLM CAS enables you to submit one copy of your academic records, English proficiency test score reports, and letters of recommendation to a centralized organization.
+LLM CAS enables you to submit one copy of your academic records, letters of recommendation, and TOEFL and IELTS scores to a centralized organization.
 You can then request LSAC to forward these materials to law schools.

 LSAC recommends creating an account and registering for LLM CAS at least six weeks before your first application deadline.